StephanLuis/input-duration/README.md

   <p align="center">A time unit input that works on Safari in close imitation of a time input on Chrome. </p>
 </div>

 'Time Only' means that the control is for time as a unit, like for count down timers.
-Not for time of day or for a point in time on a calendar.
+Not for time of day nor for a point in time on a calendar.
 No AM/PM conversions on Safari, no unwanted date-time selectors.
 Just time spans up to 999 hrs and down to 1 millisecond.<br>
 <p>
 <div>
   </div>